-The course director or supervising faculty should meet with students at the beginning of the rotation to review the goals of the course and his/her expectations.
+The individual course director or supervising faculty should meet with students at the beginning of the rotation to review the goals of the course and expectations.
 Over the course of the rotation, the attending should listen to the students' presentations, review write-ups and progress notes, and provide feedback to students regarding their performance.
-The student should meet with their attending at the halfway mark for feedback and at the completion of the experience for feedback and assessment.
+The student should meet with their attending at the midpoint for feedback and at the end of the experience for feedback and assessment.